EN

 The draft Plan-EIS has undergone a thorough technical review by the National Water Management Center of the USDA-NRCS as well as an administrative review by NRCS staff in Washington D.C.

-The public comment period is complete and well over 100 comments were received from state and federal agencies as well as special interest groups and individuals.
-The District's consultants are now reviewing those comments in preparation of the final review of the document by NRCS.
-As more information is available, it will be published here.
+The public comment period ended on June 02, 2025 with well over 100 comments received from state and federal agencies as well as special interest groups and individuals.
+The District's consultants in coordination with NRCS reviewed and addressed those comments in preparation of the final review of the document by NRCS.

 Big Bend Groundwater Management District 5 - All Rights Reserved